 Time of Death

 Please contact us when someone has died.
-We can and will continue to pray for them and for and with you.
-We will be delighted to work with you to arrange the type of Funeral Service that’s right for the occasion.
+We can and will continue to pray for them and for you.
+We will work sensitively with you to arrange the type of Funeral Service that’s right for the occasion.
 It might be a service in church or at the crematorium.
-Your or your loved one’s priest can lead the service wherever it takes place, and we will then be there to offer you support afterwards if you want it.
+Your’s or your loved one’s priest can lead the service wherever it takes place, and we will then be there to offer support afterwards if you want it.

 A church service gives the possibility for a fuller commemoration of a life and an opportunity to say goodbye and reflect on our own life journey.